aboulle/RaDMaX-online/README.md

 _RaDMaX online_ is a web-based program that allows to retrieve strain and disorder profiles in ion-irradiated materials from the simulation of X-ray diffraction data recorded in symmetric thêta-2thêta geometry.

 _RaDMaX online_ is written in [Python](https://www.python.org/), using the [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/) libraries.
 The graphical user interface is written within a [Jupyter](https://jupyter.org/) notebook using [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) for interactive widgets and [bqplot](https://github.com/bloomberg/bqplot) for interactive plots.
 The html/css/javascript rendering is achieved with [voilà](https://github.com/voila-dashboards/voila).
 Some crystallographic calculations are performed using [xrayutilities](https://xrayutilities.sourceforge.io/).

+**Data privacy**: **no data is stored on the server**.
+All data files uploaded to _RaDMaX online_ and all calculations performed with _RaDMaX online_ are stored in RAM and are definitely lost when uploading a new data set or when closing the program.
+Session saving capabilities are available if you run the Jupyter notebook in offline mode (see [below](#offline-mode)).

+**Help and support**: new crystal structures can be added upon request.
+Bug reports and improvement suggestions are welcome.
+Contact info: [alexandre.boulle@unilim.fr](mailto:alexandre.boulle@unilim.fr)

 ## Program usage